The Myers-Briggs Type Indicator (MBTI): Theory, Personality Tests, and Better Alternatives

 Team Development

 The application of the Myers-Briggs Type Indicator (MBTI) in team settings cannot be overstated.
 An understanding of the diverse personality types within a team can facilitate more effective collaboration and communication.
 Managers and team leaders utilize MBTI assessments to ensure a balanced team, combining various personality types that complement each other’s strengths and weaknesses.
-This strategic composition optimizes team efficiency and harmony, as team members recognize and leverage the diverse perspectives and skills brought by each personality type.
+This strategic composition optimizes team efficiency and harmony, as team members recognize and leverage the diverse perspectives and skills brought by each character type.

 Leadership Development